crizzy9/tcb_backend/README.md

-# Jam N' Jam express backend
+# The Code Base express backend

-This repository contains the backend logic and api for [Jam N' Jam] application written in ES6.
+This repository contains the backend logic and api for `The Code Base` application written in ES6.
 It is part of the JNJ backend eco system, which is a collection of multiple services working together to serve the JNJ backend api.
 This application is built using MEAN stack.

 ## Before you get started